-SAFE’s advocates work from the empowerment model which believes that every person has the capacity to make the best decisions for their own situation.
-This may include the decision to leave or stay in an unhealthy relationship, to participate or abstain from participating in the criminal justice system, and much more.
-Advocates lay out all the available options for the survivor in an un-biased way, and allow the survivor to choose the option best for them.
+SAFE’s advocates work from a trauma-focused, empowerment model which believes that every person has the capacity to make the best decisions for their own situation.
+This may include the decision to leave or stay in an unhealthy relationship, to participate or abstain from participating in the criminal justice system, and other choices unique to their particular situation.
+Advocates assist with exploring available options for the survivor in an un-biased way, and encourage the survivor to choose the option best for them.
 Learn more about the empowerment model in the “policies” section of this website.

 Columbia County Advocacy Sites

-This advocate works with the Self Sufficiency office to assist survivors applying for the TA-DVS (Temporary Assistance for Domestic Violence Survivors) grant, and folks who have disclosed to their Self Sufficiency worker that they do not feel safe in their home.
-This advocate can attend meetings with the client, provide ongoing safety planning and refer to other resources to help the survivor and their family stay safe and healthy.
+DHS Self Sufficiency ProgramsAdvocacy with the Self Sufficiency office to assist survivors applying for the TA-DVS (Temporary Assistance for Domestic Violence Survivors) grant, and folks who have disclosed to their Self Sufficiency worker that they do not feel safe in their home.

-The residents of The Starting Place can meet with their advocate on-site during office hours to discuss resource referral, long-term housing, emotional and physical safety planning and more.
+The guests of The Starting Place can meet with an advocate on-site during office hours to discuss resource referral, long-term housing, emotional and physical safety planning and other needs.

 SAFE’s shelter, The Starting Place, provides temporary refuge for adults and their children seeking safety from domestic violence, sexual assault and/or stalking.
 On average, SAFE provides refuge for 70-120 people per year.
 The shelter provides dormitory style housing in a confidential location.
 The shelter is first-come, first-served, and a screening must be completed before intake.
 Those seeking assistance can complete or schedule a screening on the phone by calling our 24-hour help line at 503-397-6161 or 866-397-6161 and speaking with an advocate.